Keith Armstrong (footballer): Coaching career

+Later career

 A fluent Finnish speaker, he also works for Finnish television as a football pundit and studio commentator for Canal+ Scandinavia.
 Armstrong was part of Finland national football team's ex-manager Stuart Baxter's staff, working as scout.

 After working as sporting director of SJK for two years, on 24 October 2014 Armstrong was appointed as the new manager of Ilves Tampere for the upcoming season.
 On 4 October 2015, Armstrong missed Ilves' match against SJK to present MTV3's Premier League coverage.
 Two days later, on 7 October 2015, Armstrong was sacked by Ilves.

+Personal life

+His son, Daniel Armstrong, is also a professional footballer for Atalanta U23.